Skip to main content

 Exemptions apply to:

-- Domestic helpers (covered under separate employment ordinance rules)
+• Domestic helpers (covered under separate employment ordinance rules)

-- Government employees already covered by statutory pension schemes (civil servants, certain statutory body employees)
+• Government employees already covered by statutory pension schemes (civil servants, certain statutory body employees)

-- Expatriate employees covered by MPFA-approved overseas retirement plans
+• Expatriate employees covered by MPFA-approved overseas retirement plans

 If you are unsure, your employer is legally required to enroll you within 60 days of starting work.
 You can verify enrollment status directly via the eMPF platform.

-How MPF Contributions Are Calculated {#how-contributions-work}
+How Are MPF Contributions Calculated in Hong Kong? {#how-contributions-work}

-| Contributor | Rate | Monthly Cap |
+Contributor Rate Monthly Cap

-| Employee | 5% of relevant income | HK$1,500 |
+Employee 5% of relevant income HK$1,500

-| Employer | 5% of relevant income | HK$1,500 |
+Employer 5% of relevant income HK$1,500

 "Relevant income" includes salary, wages, commissions, and bonuses.
 It excludes reimbursements and certain employer-provided allowances.
-The cap applies when your monthly income exceeds HK$30,000.
+The maximum relevant income for MPF purposes is HK$30,000 per month β€” once your monthly earnings exceed this threshold, both your and your employer's mandatory contributions are capped at HK$1,500 each.

-Example A: Monthly income HK$25,000 β you contribute HK$1,250, employer contributes HK$1,250.
+Example A: Monthly income HK$25,000 β€” you contribute HK$1,250, employer contributes HK$1,250.

-Example B: Monthly income HK$45,000 β both parties contribute the maximum HK$1,500.
+Example B: Monthly income HK$45,000 β€” both parties contribute the maximum HK$1,500.
 Your employer cannot contribute more than the statutory cap even if your income is much higher.

 Important edge case: If your monthly income is below HK$7,100, you are exempt from mandatory contributions.
 Your employer, however, must still contribute 5% on your behalf.
 You may elect to make voluntary contributions on top.